datajoint/element-facemap/docs/src/concepts.md

 ## Facial Motion Tracking

-Neuroscience often involves studying relationship between neural activity and the some other phenomena.
+Neuroscience often involves studying relationships between neural activity and subject behavior.
 Many mammals, including mice[^1], exhibit facial expressions that convey information about emotional and neuronal states.
-Facemap[^2] is software designed to automate the process of noting facial movements, including whisker, eye, and pupil movements, using computer vision.
+Facemap[^2] is software designed to automate the process of quantifying facial movements, including whisker, eye, and pupil movements, using computer vision.

 Facemap allows users to designate regions of interest (ROIs) as either rectangles or